tomondre/via-university-college/README.md

 # Via University College Exercises and Projects

-This is a repo where you can find all my coding and project activity during my university studies in Denmark.
-The documentation of projects is located in a different system Mostly Google Drive.
+This is a repo where you can find all my coding and project activity during my bachelor university studies in Horsens, Denmark.
+The documentation of projects is located in a different system, mostly Google Drive.
 These are not all the courses during semesters - only the coding ones.

 The folder structure is as follows: